 We have located a number of books and several online resources that provide information on the role of the Spanish and Hispanic Americans in the Revolutionary War.
-Most are out-of-print and only available as used copies, which we have been able to find at Barnes & Noble and AbeBooks.
+Most are out-of-print and only available as used copies, which we have been able to find online at AbeBooks, Barnes & Noble, and Amazon.

 The Journal of Don Francisco Saavedra de Sangronis, 1780-1783 by Francisco Morales-Padron (Editor), Aileen M. Topping (Translator).
 Don Francisco writes clearly to us across oceans of time, telling us of his pivotal and largely unknown role in aiding the North Americans.
 He traveled from Santo Domingo, where he was stationed as an agent for King Carlos III, to Havana to assist in arranging the emergency collection of funds for the French Navy and the Battle of Yorktown in 1781.